 Suggested benefits of the 16:8 plan include weight loss and fat loss, as well as the prevention of type 2 diabetes and other obesity-associated conditions.

-Read on to learn more about the 16:8 intermittent fasting plan, including how to do it and the health benefits and side effects.
+Read on to learn more about 16:8 intermittent fasting, including how to do it and the health benefits and side effects.

 Some people believe that this method works by supporting the body’s circadian rhythm, which is its internal clock.

 Most people who follow the 16:8 plan abstain from food at night and for part of the morning and evening.
 They tend to consume their daily calories during the middle of the day.

 There are no restrictions on the types or amounts of food that a person can eat during the 8-hour window.
 This flexibility makes the plan relatively easy to follow.

 Read on to learn more about other methods of intermittent fasting.

 The easiest way to follow the 16:8 diet is to choose a 16-hour fasting window that includes the time a person spends sleeping.

 Some experts advise finishing food consumption in the early evening, as metabolism slows down after this time.
 However, this is not feasible for everyone.
 It is also advisable to avoid food for 2–3 hours before bed.

 People may choose one of the following 8-hour eating windows:

 Within this timeframe, people can eat their meals and snacks at convenient times.
 Eating regularly is important to prevent blood sugar peaks and dips and to avoid excessive hunger.